PS5 restock update: Track on Twitter, Walmart, Target and more

 PS5 restock — latest news and rumors

-It's been a very quiet start to the month in terms of PS5 restocks.
-After a busy end to last month, June has offered a real lack of drops so far.
-Aside from a very limited Best Buy restock, which didn't even include the PS5 Digital console, it's been a frustrating few days for anyone still trying to secure Sony's in-demand gaming console.
+It has been a very quiet start to the month in terms of PS5 restocks.
+After a busy end to May, June has offered a real lack of drops so far.
+Aside from a very limited Best Buy restock, which didn't even include the PS5 Digital console, it's been a frustrating couple of weeks for anyone still trying to secure Sony's in-demand gaming console.

 We're hoping that this week will be a little more eventful.
 We could, at last, see a restock from Sony Direct, which is long overdue at this point.
 Meanwhile, Walmart could join in on the action after taking multiple weeks off as well, but the retailer's last restock was a complete disaster.
 Hopefully, the next drop from the mega-retailer runs a little smoother.